Create Your Garden

 Japanese Flowering Cherries, Prunus pendula, Prunus sargentii, Prunus serrulata, Prunus x yedoensis, Prunus x subhirtella, Spring clowers, Cherry blossoms

 The cherry blossom (sakura) is Japan’s unofficial national flower.
 Celebrated for centuries, it is esteemed as the most beautiful and important of flowers in Japanese culture.
-In spring, during the blossom-viewing season called Hanami, flowering cherries are celebrated with huge festivals, parties, and family picnics wherever the cherries grow.
+In spring, during the blossom-viewing season called Hanami, cherry blossoms are celebrated with huge festivals, parties, and family picnics wherever the cherries grow.

-The term “flowering cherry” refers to seven species of Prunus (Prunus campanulata, P. incisa, P. jamasakura, P. serrulata, P. sargentii, P. spachiana (syn. subhirtella), and P. speciosa) and their cultivars.
-According to the Flower Association of Japan, there are over three hundred species, varieties, and hybrids of Japanese flowering cherries.
+The term “cherry blossom” refers to seven species of Prunus (Prunus campanulata, P. incisa, P. jamasakura, P. serrulata, P. sargentii, P. spachiana (syn. subhirtella), and P. speciosa) and their cultivars.
+According to the Flower Association of Japan, there are over three hundred species, varieties, and hybrids of Japanese cherry blossoms.
 These flowering cherries come in various sizes and shapes, and several are excellent additions to the garden.
 All are incredibly beautiful.

 Several characteristics differentiate the many cherry tree varieties.
 Some of the obvious ones which are of particular interest to gardeners are listed below.